One thing I notice people are confused about is the concept of doing cardio when cutting, and I definitely understand why.

 Cardio is just a small part of the overall picture when it comes to setting up a successful cut.
 The more important parts for success are a well set up calorie deficit, macronutrient intake and weight training program.

-If you want to learn how to set up these parts correctly according to your starting point, then I recommend reading my completely free guide: How to build an aesthetic physique.You can get the guide for free here!
+If you want to learn how to set up these parts correctly according to your starting point, then I recommend reading my completely free guide: How to build an aesthetic physique, which you can read here!